top of page

 Unless the adult child can provide evidence that proves their parent(s) intended for them to inherit through the right of survivorship, the funds will be returned to the estate to be shared among the deceased's beneficiaries and will be subject to any applicable taxes.

-Spouses
+Joint Accounts, Spouses

 For married spouses, the presumption of advancement applies, meaning that a surviving spouse will inherit the funds in the account through survivorship.
 However, for joint accounts held between common-law spouses, the presumption of resulting trust applies.

-Joint Account Risks
+Joint Accounts Risks

 While joint accounts can be useful, they come with risks.
 Both account holders have equal rights to access joint accounts, and either party can drain the account of its funds.
 Joint accounts may also be subject to claims from the other party's creditors or a valid asset to target in certain family law proceedings.
 Additionally, joint accounts are often the subject of family conflict and can become fertile grounds for bitter estate litigation.